seosgithub/flok/docs/interactive.md

   	- `int_dispatch` => `$stdout`

 All communication *coming* from `$stdin` and *going* to `$stdout` is in un-escaped JSON formatting that follows the conventions mentioned in [Messaging](./messaging.md).
+If the driver `$stdin` receives the string `RESTART\n` by itself on a single line, then it should restart itself and then next reply should be
+`RESTART OK\n`
+it is fully restarted.
+All data should be destroyed except for things explicitly synchronously flushed like the `persist` module.
+When this pipe is opened, it is expected that no local data is retained; the only way to retain data is through explicit restarts.
+All data writes should be flushed
+(fsynced) when the pipe is restarted so that no data writes are lost.
+Some specs expect that setting data will be fsynced when it calls restart (which is immediately after the set)

 The test suites assume particular behavior of the pipes.
 Please review [./spec/env/iface.rb](../spec/env/iface.rb) for the method named `pipe_suite` for the proper behavior.